 The Importance and Challenges of Onsite Installation in the Pneumatic Conveying and Packaging Industry

-"One of the things we're going through right now is that the customer thought a lot of the equipment would show up preassembled because our drawing shows them all stacked up,” says Joel.
+"One of the things we're going through right now is that the customer thought a lot of the equipment would show up preassembled because our drawing shows them all stacked up,” says Sawalich.
 “But there's a limit to how much we can preassemble in a way that is safe to ship without bouncing down the highway for 400 miles or so unsupported."

-Joel highlights the importance of clear and open communication between the customer, the contractor and the machinery provider.
+Sawalich highlights the importance of clear and open communication between the customer, the contractor and the machinery provider.
 Misinterpretations can lead to unrealistic expectations of how the equipment will arrive and the work needed in the field.

 Communication is Key

-Learning from past experiences, Joel emphasizes the importance of communication and avoiding assumptions during installation.
+Learning from past experiences, Sawalich emphasizes the importance of communication and avoiding assumptions during installation.
 He cites a recent project with one of our customers as an example where a lack of communication and less experienced contractors of pneumatic conveying equipment led to issues and delays.

 "We would still recommend that we come in the first week and help get you lined up, and then maybe come in for a week sometime in the middle and finally a week at the end of install before your startup,” he says.
 “That way, we can make sure that adjustments are made as needed and to at least have some eyes on it in order to help."